rak-n-rok/Krake/docs/dev/kubernetes-cluster-observer.rst

 The workflow is as follows:

 #.
-The actual real-world cluster is registered by the Kubernetes cluster controller and
+The actual real-world cluster is registered or created by Krake;
-   added to Krake;
 #.
 The Kubernetes cluster controller watches, or **observes** the clusters current
    ``status`` in the real-world.
 This is the role of the **KubernetesClusterObserver**.
    This is done by polling the ``status`` with a call on the Kubernetes cluster API.